Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

-Note that the sequence $\{a_l\}_l$ is always log-concave, i.e, $a_l ^2 \geq a_{l-1} a_{l+1}$.
-When we have equalities for every $l$, this is Teissier's proportionality problem (see \cite{BFJ09, fuxiaoTeissProp}).
-It remains open what is the extremals of $a_k^2 = a_{k-1} a_{k+1}$ for a fixed $k$.
-The above result solves this question for $A, B$ big and nef.
+Note that the sequence $\{a_l\}_l$ is always log-concave, i.e, When equality holds for every $l$, this is Teissier's proportionality problem (see \cite{BFJ09, fuxiaoTeissProp}).
+The extremals of $a_k^2 = a_{k-1} a_{k+1}$ for a fixed $k$ had remained open.
+Corollary \ref{corx extrem logc} resolves this question for $A, B$ big and nef.

-Our approach towards the conjectures owes inspiration from \cite{handel2022AFextremals}, where Shenfeld-van Handel proved a local Alexandrov-Fenchel inequality so that the induction process works.
-In our setting, we prove the following local Hodge index inequality -- the algebraic analog of the local Alexandrov-Fenchel inequality.
+Our approach towards the conjectures is inspired by \cite{handel2022AFextremals}, where Shenfeld and van Handel proved a local Alexandrov-Fenchel inequality that enables an inductive argument.
+In our setting, we prove the following local Hodge index inequality, which serves as the algebraic analogue of the local Alexandrov-Fenchel inequality.